 For further assistance you can call Coronasporing, a new contact tracing unit placed under the Danish Patient Safety Authority, on +4532320511.

-Find here an overview for the different hotlines available
+Find an overview of the different hotlines available here

 We have increased the level of cleaning to mitigate the disease.